lvalnegri/RgeoUK/README.md

-Do not use as package is still a work in progress.
+Do not use this package at the moment as it is still a work in progress.

 *Last update: 21-01-2021*